Mary visits schools

-Mary’s 30-years of professional writing experience includes:
+My 30-years of professional writing experience includes:

-- Three books published
+- six books published for young people

 - Ten-years as a television reporter in Spokane and Seattle